backstage-technical-services/website/contributing.md

 These may not sound as sexy as coding a completely new area of the website, but they are actually just as important!

-### How involved do I have to be?
-There's no required level of involvement - you can be involved as little as much as you want.

 * If you just want to report issues or request new features on GitLab, you do not need to read this document anymore (however, we recommend you read the section on [GitLab][#gitlab] so you know the basics of how it works).
-* If you want to get involved with the development process, rather than just reporting issues, then you need to [read about the tools we use][#development-tools] any other relevant parts of this document.
+* If you want to get more involved with the development process [read about the tools we use][#development-tools] any other relevant parts of this document.

 ## Development tools
 We use a lot of different tools to help with the development of the website.
 Each tool is designed to perform a specific task so you don't necessarily need to be part of every one, but it's recommend you glance over this section so you understand what each tool does, and which you need to use.